qfpl/reflex-tutorial/blog/drafts/reflex/basics/events.md

 ```

 We often refer to the combination of `Event`s and `Behavior`s as an FRP network, and this is about as simple as an FRP network gets.

+(The simplest FRP network would probably just be `never`, which is the `Event` that never fires, but we don't need that just yet)

 In this case, the only externally triggered `Event`s are the button presses:
 <div id="basics-events-frame"></div>